anthonyraudino/DX-NET-Season-Scraper/README.md

 # Configure
 To set up your user credentials to login, rename config.sample.json to config.json and add in your logins.

+Requires Puppeteer to function, install using 'npm install'

 # Run
 To run the scraper, run 'npm run start' from the folder